 Note: The heartbreaking truth is that I can’t save you.
 And you cannot save your brother or sister.
 We can speak up; we can walk with the voiceless.
-We can have the courage to be real, be seen and be heard.
-We can hear others without judgement.
-We can get help, trained professionals that can change the situation.
-And we are not alone…
+We can have the courage to be real, be seen, and be heard.
+We can hear others without judgment.
+We can get help and trained professionals can change the situation.
+We are not alone.

 We talk of Brotherhood all the time.
 Brotherhood is belonging.
 Brotherhood is family.
 Brotherhood is anytime, anywhere.
 So what can we learn when one of our family, one of our brothers takes his own life?